 WHO'S IN THE BAND?
 WHERE ARE THE ORIGINAL MEMBERS OF THE BAND?

 Cassis has performed with Austin bands like Blue, and with Frosty in Papa Mali and the Instigators.
-He also toured with Austin legends like Doyle Bramhall II, Charlie Sexton, Bob Schneider, and Double Trouble — yes, the Double Trouble — in Spring/Summer 2001.
-Brian played with Kevin (as “Fire”) with Austin’s own Earthpig (now relocated to Marfa, TX via Queens, NY) and with the Billy White Trio.
+He also toured with Austin legends like Doyle Bramhall II, Charlie Sexton, and Double Trouble -- yes, THE Double Trouble -- in Spring/Summer 2001.
+Brian played with Kevin (as "Fire") with Austin's own Earthpig (now relocated to Marfa, TX via Queens, NY) and with the Billy White Trio.

 WHAT'S THE LATEST ON A NEW SOULHAT RECORD?

-Kevin McKinney has released three solo LPs since 2002.
-McVein in Green, Kevin first album-length solo effort was released on Shat Records on May 24, 2002.
+Kevin McKinney has released two solo albums since 2002.
+McVEIN IN GREEN, Kevin first album-length solo effort was released on Shat Records on May 24, 2002.
 Talking with Plants, his follow-up was released in 2003.
-Everybody Wants To See the Lights followed in 2009.
-The Sun Inside You, an EP featuring six tracks was released in 2013.
-Chocolate Records also released Kevin McKinney’s 4-track quickie take on Christmas music, “12 Holiday Hits,” in November, 2000.
-Several of those releases can be purchased digitally via CDBaby, and “12 Holiday Hits” can be streamed via Soundcloud.
+Chocolate Records also released Kevin McKinney's short 4-track quickie take on Christmas music, "12 Holiday Hits," in November, 2000.
+All three of Kevin's solo efforts are still available, as of Spring 2005, at chocolaterecords.com.

 WHERE CAN I SEE THE BAND LIVE?